-At the San Francisco Ruth’s Chris, the bar is a bit smaller than other Ruth’s Chris Steakhouse bars.
+At the San Francisco Ruth’s Chris Steakhouse, the bar is a bit smaller than other Ruth’s Chris Steakhouse bars I’ve been to.
 Valet parking is offered in front for what I believe was $10, though parking in this neighborhood is relatively easy on weeknights — it might be worth your while to take a spin around the neighborhood to see what’s available first.

 Upon entering the restaurant, the space to the left is filled with people waiting for their tables, or others who came to have a drink while eating at the bar, watching television.
 When your table is ready, the hostess will come and get you to be seated.

 I am normally not a big fan on chain restaurants, excepting Fogo de Chao which might be my favorite restaurant, chain or not.
-Ruth’s Chris, however, is like “old faithful” where the food is always pretty good, and the atmosphere and experience is basically consistent.
+Ruth’s Chris Steakhouse, however, is like “old faithful” where the food is always pretty good, and the atmosphere and experience is basically consistent.

-Many, many years ago, on my first visit to RC (in Seattle, no less), I was totally impressed with this steakhouse.
+Many, many years ago, on my first visit to Ruth’s Chris Steakhouse (in Seattle, no less), I was totally impressed with this steakhouse.
 Over the last 15 years or so, I have noticed that the level of service has markedly deteriorated.
 It does occur to me that it’s possible that I have just experienced more of “fine dining” since those days — but after giving it much thought, I am quite convinced that the company has just let itself go.
 The servers at RC used to be amidst the best-trained within the restaurant industry, providing a high level of service that could rival any Michelin-rated restaurant in existence.
-It used to be that going to RC meant dressing up for a date night or a fancy dinner, whereas now, RC consists of plenty of people in shorts, and almost nobody is in a dinner jacket.
+It used to be that going to Ruth’s Chris Steakhouse meant dressing up for a date night or a fancy dinner, whereas now, it consists of plenty of people in shorts, and almost nobody is in a dinner jacket.
 It’s become the plain and common American steakhouse, unfortunately.

-That said, I still seem to go about once a year to RC for steaks.
+That said, I still seem to go about once a year to Ruth’s Chris Steakhouse for steaks, usually more for work meetings than personal reasons.
 For this year’s Dine About Town (DAT) in San Francisco, we decided to try it out as I’d heard that their DAT offerings were a good bargain.